w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 ### Root

-Origin with the highest level of privileges.
+The origin with the highest level of privileges.
+This track requires extremely high levels of approval and support for early passing.
+The prepare and enactment periods are also large.

 ### Whitelisted Caller

-Origin commanded by the Fellowship.
+Origin commanded by the [Fellowship](../learn/learn-opengov.md#fellowship) whitelist some hash of a call and allow the call to be dispatched with the root origin (after the referendum passes).
+This track allows for a shorter voting turnaround, safe in the knowledge through an open and transparent process for time-critical proposals.

 ### Staking Admin

-Origin for cancelling slashes.
+The origin for canceling slashes.
+This origin has the privilege to execute calls from the staking pallet and the Election Provider Multiphase Pallet.

 ### Treasurer

-Origin for spending any amount of funds from the treasury (up to 333333.33 KSM).
+The origin for spending funds from the treasury (up to 333333.33 KSM).
+This origin has the privilege to execute calls from the Treasury pallet.

 ### Lease Admin

-Origin able to force slot leases.
+Origin can force slot leases.
+This origin has the privilege to execute calls from the Slots pallet.

 ### Fellowship Admin

-Origin for managing the composition of the fellowship.
+The origin for managing the composition of the fellowship.

 ### General Admin

-Origin for managing the registrar.
+The origin for managing the registrar.
+This origin has the privilege of executing calls from the Identity pallet.

 ### Auction Admin

-Origin for starting auctions.
+The origin for starting auctions.
+This origin can execute calls from the Auctions pallet and the Scheduler Pallet.

 ### Referendum Canceller

-Origin able to cancel referenda.
+The origin can cancel referenda.
+This track has a low lead time and approval/support curves with slightly sharper reductions in their thresholds for passing.

 ### Referendum Killer

-Origin able to kill referenda.
+The origin can cancel an ongoing referendum and slash the deposits.
+This track also has a low lead-time and approval/support curves with slightly sharper reductions in their thresholds for passing.

 ### Small Tipper